CharlottePrimiceri/ProbabilisticRobotics/README.md

   <img src="https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/converged_theta_laser.png">

+The code is found in the visualize_calibration_2.m file.

   The application of the algorithm can be found in the LeastSquares() function.\
   All the main functions can be found in visualize_calibration.m and the v2t, t2v functions in the utilities in tools.